muratk5n/thirdwave/en/README.md

 ---

 So talks abt self-sufficiency, that line of reasoning probably doesnt jive with the Krauts.
+They want the dependency, be enmeshed in them.
 For energy they'd go to Russia, to Africa, whatever, they'll find it, and trade it, create relations over it.

 ---